modernice/goes/docs/guide/projections.md

 > For a step-by-step introduction, see the [Tutorial](/tutorial/10-projections).

+If your read model is primarily a reverse lookup or uniqueness index, see [Lookups](/guide/lookups) first — it packages a common projection pattern into a small reusable component.

 ## `projection.Base`

 `projection.Base` provides event handler registration for projections, the same way `aggregate.Base` does for aggregates: